4k4xs4pH1r3/offensive-security/DevSecOps.md

-## Install Commander for Amazon AWS in Linux
+## Install Commander for Amazon AWS in Linux with LocalStack

 ```ShellSession
 pip install --upgrade pip